BharathKumarRavichandran/FoodShare/README.md

 * Messaging Feature.
 Users can message/chat with people who they are following or who are following them.
 * Asynchronous Instant Chatting feature.
 Users can chat with other users instantly (where the user on the other end can receive the messages without refreshing the page).
 * Users can view the profile page and recent listings of other users.
-* Users can change their email and password.
+* Users can update their profile picture, email and password.
 * Users can delete their account and all the information associated with their account.

 ----